Dylan Young

 Dylan Young (born 29 January 1989) is an Australian racing driver.

-He previously competed in open-wheeler categories before moving into sports prototypes and was the runner up of the 2019-20 MRF Challenge Formula 2000 Championship.
+Young previously competed in open-wheeler categories before moving into sports prototypes and was the runner up of the 2019-20 MRF Challenge Formula 2000 Championship.

 Career

 Formula BMW Pacific

 Young made his open-wheel debut in the 2010 Formula BMW Pacific series in Asia.

 JK Racing Asia Series

-In 2011, he competed in the JK Racing Asia Series, formerly known as Formula BMW Pacific.
+In 2011, Young competed in the JK Racing Asia Series, formerly known as Formula BMW Pacific.

 MRF Challenge

 In 2012, Young shifted to the MRF Challenge Championship across Asia and the Middle East where he was a regular driver for a number of seasons until the 2019-20 Championship.

-After two podiums in the 2013-14 Championship where he finished 7th in the Standings, he struggled for the next few seasons.
-It wasn't until the 2017-18 Championship that he would finish on the podium again, going on to finish 8th in the Standings.
-A slightly improved 2018-19 season followed that resulted in two podium finishes and 6th place in the Championship.
+After two podiums in the 2013-14 Championship where he finished seventh in the standings, Young struggled for the next few seasons.
+It wasn't until the 2017-18 Championship that he would finish on the podium again, going on to finish eighth in the standings.
+A slightly improved 2018-19 season followed that resulted in two podium finishes and sixth place in the championship.
 In the 2019-20 Championship, Young fought for the title, standing on the podium nine times across the fifteen races.
 He won in Dubai, at Bahrain as a support event to the FIA World Endurance Championship, and at the final round in India.
 Young finished 2nd in the Championship Standings, runner up to title winner Michelangelo Amendola and ahead of 3rd placed Josh Mason.